opentensor/developer-docs/docs/getting-started/wallets.md

   - [The Bitensor wallet browser extension](https://chromewebstore.google.com/detail/bittensor-wallet/bdgmdoedahdcjmpmifafdhnffjinddgc), which is also compatible with use of a Ledger hardware wallet.
 See [Using Ledger Hardware Wallet](../staking-and-delegation/using-ledger-hw-wallet.md)

-    Using the Bittensor wallet browser extension, you can [use tao.app to manage stake](https://tao.app).
+    Using the Bittensor wallet browser extension, you can [use TAO.app to manage stake](https://tao.app).

   - The Bittensor Python SDK, which includes the secure [Bittensor Wallet module](https://docs.bittensor.com/btwallet-api/html/autoapi/btwallet/wallet/index.html).
   - The Bittensor CLI, `btcli`, which uses the Bittensor Wallet module under the hood.